Chickasaw Council: Camp Currier

 Camp Currier first opened in 1925 in Eudora, Mississippi.
 The camp was named for the late Charles C. Currier.
 Currier's wife, Elizabeth B. Currier donated the funds for the first payment on the property as well as the funds for the original swimming pool, original Mess Hall, and the dam.
 Elizabeth Currier was from Memphis and moved to Geneva, Switzerland in her later years.
 Camp Currier is a 300 acre property owned and operated by the Chickasaw Council for many years.
 It was started as a full-year camping ground as opposed to Kia Kima which was only open during the summer.
 Beginning in 1940 and lasting into the 1950s Currier was used for the Chickasaw Council summer camp program due to its proximity to Memphis while Kia Kima was closed.

 Camp Tallaha

 The Delta Area Council opened Camp Tallaha in 1925.
 The camp had two artesian wells that were 3000 feet deep.
 After the Delta Area Council merged into the Chickasaw Council in 1993, Tallaha continued to operate as a second summer camp program in addition to Kia Kima Scout Reservation.
 The camp closed in 2002 and was sold in 2004.

-Program and activities

-Venturing Officers' Association

-The Venturing Officers' Association (VOA) is an organization composed of the Chickasaw Council's Venturing Officers, Crew leaders, and advisers.
-It represents the non-traditional programs, such as Venturing and Sea Scouts.
-The VOA sponsors a fall and spring Council Venturing Weekend where all Venturers in the Council are invited to come together for activities ranging from climbing to shooting to canoeing and includes a fireside hangout on Saturday evening.
-The VOA also does substantial work towards growing Venturing, supporting Venture Crews and Sea Scouting Ships, and developing high-quality experiences for Venturing youth.